wp-plugins/prizm-image/readme.txt

 * Strip metadata from all JPEGs (except for copyrights)
 * Optimize PNGs

+= User Registration =

+You will need to [register for a Prizm Image account](http://www.prizmimage.com/Home/Login) in order to obtain a free License Key to use the plugin.
+This is a free account.

 = How does it work? =

 There are three ways you can optimize images using your customized settings: